Xon/RedisFloodCheck/README.md

 # XenForo-RedisFloodCheck

-Moves flood checking use Redis-based atomic sets rather than scratch tables in MySQL.
+Moves flood checking use Redis-based atomic keys rather than scratch tables in MySQL